 Daniel Corkery, a native son of Cork, was a poet, playwright, novelist, critic and nationalist, perhaps best known for his book 'The Hidden Ireland' (1924), his classic study of literature in the Irish language.
 He was also a talented water-colourist, propagandist of the Republican cause and in all things he was a teacher.
 As a U.C.C. lecturer, his students included Frank O'Connor and Seán O'Fiolain.

-In 2017 we will stage our 23nd annual Daniel Corkery Summer School in Inchigeelagh, County Cork on July 16th-21nd.
+This year we will stage our 24nd annual Daniel Corkery Summer School in Inchigeelagh, County Cork from July 15th-20th.

 Last year the keynote was: ‘John Tyndall 1820-1893’.
 This year our gaze initially fell on a collegue of his at UCC, George Boole, but rapidly moved to his five Irish born daughters.